vaasu2002/go-tcp-server/README.md

 - **Buffers**: Temporary memory storage for data transfer between processes or devices
 - **Blocking I/O Operations**: System calls that pause execution until data is available or operation completes
 - **HTTP Response**: Simple implementation of HTTP protocol response formatting
+- **Concurrency**: Handling multiple client connections simultaneously
+- **Goroutines**: Go's lightweight threads for concurrent execution
+- **Infinite Loop Server**: Continuous listening for and accepting new connections

 ## How It Works

 1. The server creates a TCP listener on port 1729
+2. It enters an infinite loop to continuously accept connections
+3. For each incoming connection:
-2. It waits for an incoming client connection (blocking on the `Accept()` call)
+   - The server accepts the connection (blocking on the `Accept()` call)
-3. When a connection is established, it calls the `ops` function to handle the connection
+   - Once established, it immediately spawns a new goroutine with `go ops(conn)`
+   - The main thread returns to accepting new connections while the goroutine handles the client
-4. Inside `ops`:
+4. Inside each goroutine (`ops` function):
    - A 1KB buffer is created to store incoming data
    - The server waits for client data (blocking on the `Read()` call)
-   - After receiving data, the server simulates processing with a 1-second delay
+   - After receiving data, the server simulates processing with a 4-second delay
    - The server sends back an HTTP 200 OK response with "Hello World!"
    - The connection is closed
-5. The server prints a confirmation message with connection details
+5. Multiple clients can be served simultaneously without waiting for previous requests to complete

 ## Prerequisites